Trinitou/xjadeo_video_sync_for_bitwig/doc/help.md

 If you want to see the recent feature additions and changes, please have a look into the [changelog](./doc/changelog.html).

 For newer versions of this script, please look for updates at the [github repository](https://github.com/Trinitou/xjadeo_video_sync_for_bitwig/releases).

+Still could not fulfill you feature wish or something is not working?
+Be invited to create an issue [here](https://github.com/Trinitou/xjadeo_video_sync_for_bitwig/issues)!